 The Trust should have liquidity to meet its cash flow needs.
 Individual investments may have limited liquidity so long as they do not interfere with the operation of the Trust as a whole.
 At plan inception, the cash flows are very strong.
 Cash inflows are expected to significantly exceed benefit payouts and expenses for the near future.
-The Board, or the Trust Administrator acting on the Board's behalf, acknowledges the most liquid investments come at a cost of lower expected return.
+The Board and the Trust Administrator -acknowledges the most liquid investments come at a cost of lower expected return.
 As the Trust grows, some investments may be selected with limited liquidity if expected returns exceed those of the more liquid investments then available.